connectedcars/node-logutil/README.md

 // Write some data
 await registry.gauge('namespace/metric-name', 20, {brand: 'vw'})
 await registry.cumulative('namespace/cumulative-metric-name', 40, {brand: 'seat'})

+// In case you want to do aggregations more granular than the regular dump, you can pass in a reducer function taking an array of numbers. await registry.gauge('namespace/metric-name', 20, {brand: 'vw'}, (arr) => arr.reduce((a, b) => a+b)) / arr.length

 // Dump metrics to stdout regularly setInterval(registry.logMetrics, 30000)